FabLabWgtn/BRPIIS/docs/index.md

 ### Welcome

-This is the Documentation for a project started by Brain in Adelaide.
+This is the Documentation for a project started by Brian in Adelaide.
 After becoming concerned about the growing layer of dust on his Raspberry Pi Brian decided to put it to good use a Raspberry PI IRRIgation system.

 #### Documentation Status